Arseniy007/Shelf/README.md

 # Shelf
 #### https://youtu.be/sn6cG6evO10
 #### Description:
-"Shelf" is a final project for the "CS50's Introduction to Computer Science", which was made by using Flask, SQL, JavaScript and of course some bit of HTML and CSS.
+"Shelf" is a final project for the "CS50's Introduction to Computer Science" course, which was made using Flask, SQL, JavaScript and of course some bit of HTML and CSS.

 It is meant for people who want to have a digital version of their own library.
 With "Shelf" you can gather all your books in one place and organize them by creating different locations and categories.
-"Shelf" makes it easy to keep track of every book you have, as well as organizing the wish list of all the books you are looking for to buy.
+"Shelf" makes it easy to keep track of every book you have, as well as organizing a wish list of all the books you are looking for to buy.

 #### Technical details: